Canarie-Sensor-RPI/geocens-js-api/API_REFERENCE.markdown

 #### option: start

 An optional Date object specifying the start limit of the time series.
+If left empty, will default to `null`.

 #### option: end

 An optional Date object specifying the end limit of the time series.
+If left empty, will default to `null`.

 #### option: interval

 The number of hours of data to retrieve from the SOS.
 Ignored if both `start` and `end` are set.
 If used without `start` and `end` set (or set to `null`) then then most recent *n* hours of observations will be retrieved, regardless of start or end date.
+If left empty, will default to `null`.

 #### option: done